Ilija Spasojević

-Ilija Spasojević (born 11 September 1987) is a professional footballer who plays as a striker for Super League club Bhayangkara.
+Ilija Spasojević (born 11 September 1987) is a professional footballer who plays as a striker for Championship club Semen Padang.
 Born in Montenegro, he represents the Indonesia national team.

 Spasojević is known for his goalscoring ability.
 A prolific goalscorer, Spasojević has won a Liga 1 Golden Boot and a Malaysia Premier League Golden Boot.
 Spasojević is also the current all-time top scorer for Bali United.

 Club career

 Early career

 Born in Bar, Montenegro, Spasojević started his career with Serbian club Vojvodina.
 In 2005–06, he played for Montenegrin club Sutjeska Nikšić, where he scored 7 goals in 17 matches.
 In 2006–07, Spasojević played for ČSK Čelarevo in the Serbian First League, where he scored 1 goal in 12 games.